Table of Contents

 The modern technical revolution has affected not only the information sphere itself, but also the economic one.
 Significant changes in the field of finance are associated with need to reduce costs, improve the security of financial transactions, as well as ensure that the services sector is in line with a constantly developing society.

 The financial market in recent years has been largely affected by technological progress, which is associated with the introduction of online services and the use of blockchain in the economy.
-First of all, innovations are introduced in the banking sector, where almost all operations are based on modern technologies.
+First of all, innovations are introduced in the banking sector, where almost all operations are based on modern technologies and fintech software solutions.
 As you can see on the Finances Online chart, in recent years, the percentage of consumers using fintech innovations has become really huge.

 In conditions given, consumers are accustomed to expecting the hassle-free use of digital technology when handling their funds.
 Financial companies should provide such services if they want to stay afloat.
 Because of this, partnerships and mergers between well-known companies and fintech innovative startups are becoming more frequent because in this way they can offer their technology to large companies and gain access to huge pools of customers.

 According to Marketscreener, it is expected that by 2022 the fintech innovative services market will reach nearly 26.5 trillion.
 US dollars, significantly increasing growth rates of about 6% over the forecast period.
 The growth in the financial services market is driven by an increase in demand for insurance, loans and end-user investments and global economic growth.
 However, the fintech services market is expected to face certain restrictions due to a number of factors, such as security issues, tight government regulations and interest rate fluctuations.